Migrating AppDelegate to SceneDelegate

 - Implement scene lifecycle methods in

-to manage UI state (e.g., saving/restoring UI state, refreshing views). - Example: Save scene-specific state in
+SceneDelegateto manage UI state (e.g., saving/restoring UI state, refreshing views). - Example: Save scene-specific state in

-and restore it insceneWillEnterForeground(_:)
+sceneDidEnterBackground(_:)and restore it insceneWillEnterForeground(_:).

 - Implement scene lifecycle methods in